mkloubert/nativescript-paypal/README.md

 ###### start

-The callback that is submitted to the `payment.start` method has the following properties:
+The callback that is submitted to the `payment.start` method receives an object with the following properties:

 | Name  | Description  |
 | ----- | ----------- |